ScriptFUSION/Porter/README.md

 [![][Porter transformers icon]][Porter transformers] [![][Porter connectors icon]][Porter connectors]

-Porter [reliably](#durability) and efficiently imports data into applications.
-Since data may not arrive in the format we want, Porter can also apply a series of [transformations](#transformers) during import.
-She is commonly used to integrate third party APIs, but she can import any data from anywhere.
+Porter's principle goal is to [reliably](#durability) and efficiently import data into applications.
+Porter's interfaces pass **arrays**, called *records* via **iterators**, called [*record collections*](#record-collections).
+Since records may embed any data type and record collections may iterate over any number of records, Porter can theoretically stream any data format of any size in a memory efficient manner.

-Porter's interfaces use arrays, called *records*, and iterators, called [*record collections*](#record-collections).
-Records may store any data type and record collections may iterate over any number of records, allowing Porter to stream any data format of any size in a memory efficient manner.
+Data does not always arrive in the format we want, so Porter can apply a series of [transformations](#transformers) during import.
+Transformations can perform powerful data manipulations such as [joining linked data sets][Sub-imports] together.
+She is commonly used to integrate third party APIs, but strives to import all kinds of data from anywhere.

 The [Provider organization][Provider] hosts ready-to-use Porter providers to help quickly gain access to popular third-party APIs and data services.
 As examples, the [Stripe provider][Stripe provider] allows an application to make online payments, whereas the [European Central Bank provider][ECB provider] imports the latest currency exchange rates.
 Anyone writing new providers is encouraged to contribute them to the organization to share with other Porter users.